sagecodes/make-a-wildlife-object-detector/README.md

 This allows you to make adjustments to your images when training, like flipping , skewing, lightness, ect... but it does not create a different environment like our sythetic data set.

+This is usually done while training the model

 ## Resizing the dataset: